-Employees on parental leave are protected against dismissal.
+Employees on parental leave are protected against dismissal in certain circumstances.
 Their dismissal on the grounds of redundancy will only be justified in limited circumstances.

 Union delegates are protected from dismissal arising from or related to their duties as a delegate and dealing with the employer in that capacity.

-Employers do not have a statutory duty to resolve the grievance (subject to the statutory duty to deal with employees in good faith), but should note that if the grievance is not resolved the employee may apply to the Employment Relations Authority for the resolution of the grievance.
+Employers do not have a statutory duty to resolve the grievance (subject to the statutory duty to deal with employees in good faith), but should note that if the grievance is not resolved the employee may apply to the Employment Relations Authority in the first instance for the resolution of the grievance.

 Personal grievance claims must be raised with the employer within 90 days of the action that amounted to the alleged personal grievance.
 An employer can consent to a personal grievance being raised out of time.
 If an employer does not consent, the employee can seek leave from the Employment Relations Authority to raise the personal grievance.
 No action may be commenced before the Authority or a court in relation to a personal grievance more than three years after that personal grievance was raised.